ZhanxyR/TTM/README.md

 <a id="demo"></a>
 ## 🚀 Demo

-### 1. Download Preprocessed Character Profiles and Database.
+### 1. Download Preprocessed Character Profiles and Database
 Download from [Hugging Face](https://huggingface.co/datasets/asinmhk/TTM_cache).

 The completed structure should be like: